jesperorb/jscodeshift-typescript/README.md

 This repo contains examples on how to use JSCodeShift in combination with TypeScript and JSX.
 Test it with Jest and generate scaffolding for new transform with [PlopJS](https://github.com/plopjs/plop).

+[ASTExplorer](https://astexplorer.net/) is a great tool for exploring how the AST looks like. (set parser to `@typescript-eslint/parser` instead of `acorn` to enable JSX and TypeScript)

 ## Get started

 Clone the repo and install dependencies